To pass this unit, please study the 18 vocabulary words below.

 UK

-An often cheap and small laptop with less powerful components meant for surfing the web, reading email, and other basic tasks.
+an often cheap and small laptop with less powerful components meant for surfing the web, reading email, and other basic tasks

 USA